In the beginning, there were only a few ways to generate wealth via crypto: either mining tokens or HODLing until the value of your crypto went up.

-In the beginning, HODLing and mining were the main options for making money with cryptos.
-But with the evolution of the ETH platform and a diverse array of altcoins and DeFi apps, you have more aggressive opportunities to generate profits with crypto investments.
+But with the evolution of the Ethereum platform and a diverse array of altcoins and DeFi apps, investors have more proactive opportunities to generate profits with their crypto.

-Many crypto investors are particularly keen on passive income opportunities where you can put your current coins to “work.”
-As a result, yield farming has exploded in popularity in recent years, promising high-interest rates (APY) and the chance to make more crypto as a bonus.
+One of these, yield farming, has exploded in popularity in recent years, promising high interest rates (APY) and the chance to make more crypto as a bonus.

 What is Yield Farming?

-In traditional securities trading, a market maker acts as the facilitator, providing liquidity and trading services to investors.
-However, such central authorities to hold funds do not exist in the world of cryptocurrencies and decentralized finance (DeFi).
+In traditional securities trading, a market maker is an individual or organization that provides liquidity and trading services to investors in a particular market or set of markets.
+However, these central authorities to hold funds do not exist in cryptocurrencies and decentralized finance (DeFi).

-Instead, automated market makers (AMMs) provide liquidity for crypto trades directly on-chain.
-They rely on liquidity pools, which are smart contracts made up of a collection of funds.
+To fill this critical role in DeFi markets, automated market makers (AMMs) provide liquidity for crypto trades directly on-chain.
+They rely on liquidity pools, smart contracts comprising a collection of funds.
 Crypto investors who lock their funds into these pools get a share of the platform fees.

 Platforms pay out the rewards in the form of their native tokens.
 As an additional incentive, many pools reward investors with newly minted tokens.
-Yield farming involves investing your cryptos in this manner to earn a passive income.
+Yield farming involves investing your cryptos in this manner to earn a yield.

 When you lend fiat currency to a bank, you only earn between 0.1% – 3.5% in interest, depending on the currency.
 However, with yield farming, the APY can range from 15% to as high as 200% in some instances.
-This high-risk/high reward form of crypto investing is also known as liquidity mining.
+This high-risk/high-reward form of crypto investing is known as liquidity mining.

 Top 3 Best DEX Platforms for Yield Farming

-Now that we have covered the bare bones of yield farming, let’s take a look at the exchanges with the best yield farming rates (updated Q4 2021):
+Now that we have covered the bare bones of yield farming let’s take a look at the exchanges with the best yield farming rates (updated Q3 2023):

-With close to 20% of the total market share by volume of trades, Uniswap is one of the top DEXs on the Ethereum blockchain in 2021.
-Two versions of the platform are currently active – the older V2 still going strong with a 15% market share and the upgraded V3 that launched on May 5, 2021.
+With close to 50% of the total market share by volume of trades, Uniswap is one of the top DEXs on the Ethereum blockchain in 2023.
+Two platform versions are active – the older V2, which is still going strong with a 15% market share, and the upgraded V3, which launched on May 5, 2021.

 Continuing the trend of incremental upgrades, V3 of Uniswap came with new options like setting price ranges for asset allocation (concentrating liquidity), flexible fees, and improved security features.
 It is based on Ethereum and deals only in ERC20 tokens.

-Uniswap gives you the freedom to invest in liquidity pools of any available token.
-With 471 coins and 953 potential pairs, you have no shortage of choice.
-This also comes with some degree of risk– there are plenty of scam coins in the crypto wilderness.
+Uniswap allows you to invest in liquidity pools of any available token.
+With 920 coins and 1,744 potential pairs, you have no shortage of choice.
+This also comes with some risk– plenty of scam coins in the crypto wilderness.

-Nevertheless, with daily trading volumes close to $1.5 billion and a total value locked (TVL) of $3.6 billion, Uniswap is a great option for investors looking to capture high yield farming rates.
-Here is a quick look at some of the best performing coin pairs:
+Daily trading volumes hit a high of $1 trillion in May 2022 but have since declined to a modest $136.2 million, while the total value locked (TVL) is $3.2 billion.
+Still, as it controls nearly 50% of the total DEX trading volume, Uniswap is a great option for investors looking to capture high-yield farming rates.
+Here is a quick look at some of the best-performing coin pairs:

-An alternative to Uniswap that is NOT based on the Ethereum blockchain, PancakeSwap, was launched in September 2020.
+An alternative to Uniswap (not based on the Ethereum blockchain) is PancakeSwap.
+PancakeSwap was launched in September 2020.
 This DEX is based on the vastly popular Binance Smart Chain (BSC), a hard fork from the Geth protocol.

-It is the largest AMM platform on the Binance blockchain, with daily trading volumes exceeding $1.3 billion.
+It is the largest AMM platform on the Binance blockchain, with around $13.6 million daily trading volumes.
 It is also the second-largest DEX in terms of market share by volume of trades.

-The V2 pools of PancakeSwap were launched in April 2021.
+PancakeSwap launched their V2 pools in April 2021.
 Suppose you stick to relatively well-established coin/token pairs.
-In that case, you can expect annual rewards ranging from 5% to 200% or more on PancakeSwap V2.
+In that case, you can expect annual rewards ranging from 2.5% to 20% on PancakeSwap V2.
 Here are some examples:

-These include stablecoins – cryptos that are pegged to an external asset like gold or fiat currencies – as well as wrapped tokens like WBTC.
+These include stablecoins – cryptos pegged to an external asset like gold or fiat currencies – and wrapped tokens like WBTC.
 This gives the Curve DEX a sizable advantage over other AMMs in terms of stability: less volatility, lower fees, and lower risk of impermanent loss.

-And it must be said that this conservative approach has paid off handsomely when you look at the numbers.
-Curve had the highest TVL of all similar platforms, peaking at $19 billion.
+This conservative approach has paid off handsomely when you look at the numbers.
+Curve has the second largest TVL of all similar platforms, currently $2.1 billion.
 However, this has come at the cost of lower market share by trade volume (4.4%).